Wiwaxia

-Wiwaxia is a genus of soft-bodied animals that were covered in carbonaceous scales and spines that protected it from predators.
+Wiwaxia is a genus of prehistoric soft-bodied animals that were covered in carbonaceous scales and spines that protected it from predators.
 Wiwaxia fossils—mainly isolated scales, but sometimes complete, articulated fossils—are known from early Cambrian and middle Cambrian fossil deposits across the globe.
 The living animal would have measured up to 5 cm when fully grown, although a range of juvenile specimens are known, the smallest being 2 mm long.

 Wiwaxias affinity has been a matter of debate, causing researchers to be long split between two possibilities.
 On the one hand, its rows of scales looked superficially similar to certain scale worms (annelids); conversely, its mouthparts and general morphology suggested a relationship to the shell-less molluscs.
 More recently, evidence for a molluscan affinity has been accumulating, based on new details of Wiwaxias mouthparts, scales, and growth history.
 The name derives from Wiwaxy Peak in British Columbia.

 The proposed clade Halwaxiida contains Wiwaxia as well as several similar Cambrian animals.